ropensci-archive/roweb2/content/blog/2018-12-11-treestartr.md

 For some of our workflows in the lab, we use multiple functions.
 For example, we might first place all the tips that have close relatives using `present_tippr`.
 Then, tips that represent more distantly related taxa can be placed via `text_placr`, and the leftover fossils added via `rand_absent_tippr`.

-## Why ROpenSci
+## Why rOpenSci

 I was a little unsure at first about submitting a package to rOpenSci.
 I'm a biologist, and while I'm computational, the idea that I might be a solo author on an R package seemed like I was, I don't know, misrepresenting myself?
 I'm not some sort of big, serious software person.
-But the more I thought about it, I realized that that makes ROpenSci more attractive - that some serious people could help guide me in making this package.
+But the more I thought about it, I realized that that makes rOpenSci more attractive - that some serious people could help guide me in making this package.
 I want stable software for my students to learn from and use.
 And so I should ask for review.
 It's appropriate and it's good to ask for expert opinion.

 When I was thinking of writing up this blog, I posed the question to Twitter: